nodejs/node/doc/api/single-executable-applications.md

 of the single executable preparation blob, Node.js will run the `main` script to generate the V8 code cache.
 The generated code cache would be part of the preparation blob and get injected into the final executable.
-When the single executable application is launched, instead of running the `main` script from scratch, Node.js would consume the code cache and then execute the script, which would improve the startup performance.
+When the single executable application is launched, instead of compiling the `main` script from scratch, Node.js would use the code cache to speed up the compilation, then execute the script, which would improve the startup performance.

 ## Notes